Equiron-AI/aistrainer/README.md

 ```

 These commands will increase the swap space, providing additional virtual memory that can help manage the large memory requirements during model fine-tuning.

+Swap should be used only in case of extreme necessity, as it can significantly slow down the training process.
+To ensure that the system uses swap space minimally, you should add the following line to the **/etc/sysctl.conf file**: **vm.swappiness=1**.
+This setting minimizes the swappiness, making the system less likely to swap processes out of physical memory and thus relying more on RAM, which is much faster than swap space.